Hi everyone. Hope you are all surviving the

 The Australian Blue Dog Brand no less!

-A horse ride along the river (careful of the quicksand!) is certainly the
+A horse ride along the river (careful of the quicksand!) is certainly

 way to get a real feel of